-For example, pre-1970 exposures made up approximately 45% of mesothelioma claims exposures in 2007/08 but less than 30% of claims exposures in 2021/22.
+For example, pre-1970 exposures made up approximately 45% of mesothelioma claims exposures in 2007/08 but around 25% of claims exposures in 2023/24.

 We would expect that such a trend (towards claims emerging from later exposure periods) should continue for some time to come.